OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

     >>> my_engine.set("throttle",3.0)
     Traceback (most recent call last):
         ...
-    ValueError: Trait 'RPM' must be a float in the range [0.01, 1.0] but a value of 3.0 <type 'float'> was specified.
+    ValueError: Variable 'RPM' must be a float in the range [0.01, 1.0] but a value of 3.0 <type 'float'> was specified.

 * Indentation is not preserved between code blocks in the same group.
 This means that all functions and